bioinformatics-ca/bioinformatics-ca.github.io/2016_workshops/collaboratory/mod3/module3_lab.md

 * In the left hand categories, click on Session.
 In the Saved Sessions field write **Collaboratory** and click save.

-**Now that Putty is configured**, all you have to do is start putty and double-click on "Collaboratory" to login.
+**Now that Putty is configured**, all you have to do is start PuTTY and double-click on "Collaboratory" to login.

 ## Customize Your Virtual Machine